tdcosim/TDcoSim/README.md

 tdcosim setconfig -p "C:\Program Files (x86)\PTI\PSSE33\PSSBIN"
 ```

-Due to the embeded compatibility requirements between PSSE and Python, please refer to the following compatibility table when paring PSSE with Python.
+Due to the embeded compatibility requirements between PSSE and Python,
+please refer to the following compatibility table when paring PSSE with Python.
+It should be noted that this table is a subset of all successful combinations,
+and it is crucial to set the psse installation path properly so that the module PSSPY can be located.

 ![Compatibility Table PSSE-Python](docs/user_guide/images/Compatibility_table_PSSE_Python.png)